AntonioFasano/BloomR/README.md

 BloomR Versions
 -------------

-BloomR comes in two versions.
+BloomR comes in three versions.

 __BloomR Core__ is based on R standard GUI.
 It is light and convenient to run scripts on the data terminals.